 Is this Patrick Reed bag the most eclectic…

 Patrick Reed will once again play at the…

 8) He Had To Save Her Life

 After his parents attempted to attend the 2014 US Open, Golf.com reported they were escorted off the course at the request of Patrick Reed and his wife Justine.
-According to Alan Shipnuck’s piece, his family were not invited to his wedding in 2012, which the mother believes is because they had suggested that Patrick was too young to get married.
+His family were not invited to his wedding in 2012, believed to be because they had suggested that Patrick was too young to get married.
 They’ve had no contact with their son since he got married, so with some trepidation, they went to Pinehurst for the US Open and followed him throughout the second round, but walking up the 18th hole they were surrounded by police officers and escorted off the grounds and had their tournament badges confiscated.

 10) He Has A Potty Mouth

 In 2014 Patrick Reed had to apologise at the HSBC Champions in China, when a outburst at himself was captured on live television during the opening round of a World Golf Championship.
 After missing a five-footer and racking up a three-putt, greenside microphones caught him using the F-word twice before a gay slur left him with a lot to explain.